FpRezDev/gulp-js-rollup-babel/README.md

 # gulp-js-rollup-babel

-A Simple gulp plugin to build js files on the fly with little setup.
+A Simple gulp plugin to build browsers ready js files on the fly with little setup.

 Install
 ========